iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 - Matrix factorization mechanisms, which enable carefully correlated noise across iterations through optimized encoder-decoder pairs

 Both approaches offer viable paths to private deep learning, with different tradeoffs.
 While DP-SGD remains simpler to implement, matrix factorization mechanisms may achieve better privacy-utility tradeoffs in many settings.
 For practitioners looking to train neural networks with differential privacy, experimenting with both approaches may be valuable, as their relative performance can depend on factors like model architecture, dataset size, and privacy requirements.

+Finally, we added some of the code to generate the simulation in this [repo](https://github.com/mahegz/iclr25_dp_blog)

+**Acknowledgments**

+We are deeply grateful for the insightful feedback and suggestions that helped shape and improve this blog post.
+We extend our sincere thanks to the anonymous reviewers for their valuable comments.
+We would also like to express our appreciation to Paul Mangold, Edwidge Cyffers, Adrien Majka, Martin Van Waerebeke, and Daniel Berg Thomsen for their careful reading and constructive feedback during the preparation of this work.